-In the last decade, we have stuck to the notion of the ‘commons’ as the only exit from the cul de sac of capitalism and the fates of austerity and scarcity reserved for those excluded from the increasingly narrow circles of accumulation.
-For the ‘commons’ to be more than a mere discursive illusion, different forms of disrupting the cycle of expropriation and of producing commonwealth must be shared and disseminated.
+In the last decade, we have stuck to the notion of the commons as the only exit from the cul de sac of capitalism and the fates of austerity and scarcity reserved for those excluded from the increasingly narrow circles of accumulation.
+For the “commons” to be more than a mere discursive illusion, different forms of disrupting the cycle of expropriation and of producing commonwealth must be shared and disseminated.

 As our communal spaces (squares, parks, streets, and schools) are increasingly occupied by the global marketplace, a spirit of radical reclaiming of the commons and resistance toward a noncritical representation of the world as a global village is taking place.
-Artists are disrupting, remodeling, repurposing, and hacking networking tools in order to attack the existing apparatuses provided by various corporate regimes.
-Their critiques propose more transparent modes of sociopolitical conduct, with active and conscious use of technology to unveil the current liberal views of the free market and culture as structures which trap culture within capitalist relations.
+Artists are disrupting, remodelling, repurposing, and hacking networking tools in order to attack the existing apparatuses provided by various corporate regimes.
+Their critiques propose more transparent modes of socio-political conduct, with active and conscious use of technology to unveil the current liberal views of the free market and culture as structures which trap culture within capitalist relations.

 Museum of Contemporary Art Metelkova (+MSUM), Maistrova 3, Ljubljana, Slovenia

 |title||Glossary as Commons: Glitches in the Network|

 |venue||Museum of Contemporary Art Metelkova (+MSUM), Maistrova 3, Ljubljana, Slovenia, Seminar Room|